 2. Must have a valid unrestricted California Medical License or will apply for a California Medical License and submit documentation of application to our office no later than December 31st (license is mandatory to start program).

 We will not be using ERAS this year.
-If you are interested in being considered for an interview for our July 2015-June 2016 positions and you meet the above eligibility requirements, please complete the application ( Physician Application Form ) and submit with a copy of your CV along with 3 letters of recommendation, copy of DEA, BLS, ACLS and ECFMG certificate (if you attended a foreign medical school) via email.
-Please have your information to us by July 11th, 2014 at the latest.
+If you are interested in being considered for an interview for our July 2016-June 2017 positions and you meet the above eligibility requirements, please complete the application ( Physician Application Form ) and submit with a copy of your CV along with 3 letters of recommendation, a picture, a copy of DEA, BLS, ACLS and ECFMG certificate (if you attended a foreign medical school) via email.
+Please have your information to us by July 10, 2015 at the latest.
 Email to: